 - Administer the Nebraska Visitors Development Act;

-- Procure and evaluate data and information necessary for the proper administration of the act;
+- Procure and evaluate data and information necessary for the proper administration of the Nebraska Visitors Development Act;

-- Appoint an executive director to conduct the day-to-day operations of the Commission;
+- Appoint an executive director at a salary to be fixed by the commission to conduct the day-to-day operations of the Commission;

-- Develop a program to provide promotional services and technical assistance to local governments and industry members and to ensure the protection and development of Nebraska’s attraction resources.
+- Develop and administer a program to provide promotional services, technical assistance, and state aid to local governments and the tourism industry;

 III - Membership